dannilin2601/simple_fully_connected_NN/README.md

 # simple_fully_connected_NN
-Coding exercise from Hands On Image Processing with Python by Sandipan Dey
+Coding exercise from chapter 10 taken from Hands On Image Processing with Python by Sandipan Dey